pinterest/querybook/docs_website/docs/integrations/add_ai_assistant.md

 Please follow below steps to enable AI assistant plugin:

+1. Add `langchain` package dependency by adding `-r ai/langchain.txt` to `requirements/local.txt`.

-1. [Optional] Create your own AI assistant provider if needed.
+2. [Optional] Create your own AI assistant provider if needed.
 Please refer to `querybook/server/lib/ai_assistant/openai_assistant.py` as an example.

-2. Add your provider in `plugins/ai_assistant_plugin/__init__.py`
+3. Add your provider in `plugins/ai_assistant_plugin/__init__.py`

-3. Add configs in the `querybook_config.yaml`.
+4. Add configs in the `querybook_config.yaml`.
 Please refer to `containers/bundled_querybook_config.yaml` as an example.
 Please also check the model's official doc for all avaialbe model args.

     - Dont forget to set proper environment variables for your provider. e.g. for openai, you'll need `OPENAI_API_KEY`.

-4. Enable it in `querybook/config/querybook_public_config.yaml`
+5. Enable it in `querybook/config/querybook_public_config.yaml`

 ## Vector Store Plugin